January 28, 2021

 with U.S.

-one of the 'yes' votes, but to go into effect
+was one of the 'yes' votes, but to go into

 it must win at least 67 votes - a two-thirds